jaspersong/Project_CS-4500/report/doc.md

 - Finished transferring the code to this new project repository
 - Paid technical debt: Creating a serializer helper class to assist serializing messages and data
+- Paid technical debt: Simplified the dataframe implementation, stripping out unnecessary functionality, such as row and column names.

 ### Technical Debt and TODOs